mrkazawa/border-chain/README.md

-# Nemesis #
+# BorderChain #

-This repository is the implementation of our access control framework from the paper "Nemesis: ", which is published [here]().
+This repository is the implementation from our paper "BorderChain: Blockchain-Based Access Control Framework for the Internet of Things Endpoint", which is published [here]().

 ## Installation ##